 |Unix||1 sec||January 1, 1970 to January 19, 2038|

-When trying to figure out the difference between two epoch values when programming you can use the below values to help determine how many hours, seconds, days difference there is by subtracting the two epoch values and then dividing by one below values.
+If you want to figure out the difference between two epoch values, do the following.
+Use the table below to determine how many hours, seconds, days difference there is by subtracting the two epoch values and then dividing by equivalent number of seconds.
 For example, if the difference between the two was 14,400, dividing that by 3600 shows the difference is 4 hours.

 |Time period||Epoch second equivalent|